drupol/Taleo/README.md

 // When call the library with the valid parameters,
 // a new token will be generated.
 $taleo = new Taleo($user, $password, $company);

+// See the Monolog documentation to check which levels are available.
+// By default, Taleo PHP Library doesn't log anything (log level set to ALERT).
+// If you change this to DEBUG, it will log almost everything.
+// By default, the logfile is in the default PHP temporary directory,
+// Under the name of "Taleo.log"
+// Do not forget to disable the DEBUG level when in Production !
+$taleo->loglevel(\Monolog\Logger::DEBUG);

 // Optional
 $taleo->login();